shitsecurity/crypto-shell/README.md

 users        - list users
-users_home   - list contents of all $HOME dirs users_file   - list interesting files from all $HOME dirs users_write  - find writeable files in all $HOME dirs users_read   - find readable files in all $HOME dirs process      - list all processes demo         - reference for syntax quirks(!)
+users_home   - list contents of all $HOME dirs users_file   - list interesting files from all $HOME dirs users_write  - find writeable files in all $HOME dirs recursively users_read   - find readable files in all $HOME dirs recursively process      - list all processes demo         - reference for syntax quirks(!)
 ```